luoping1004/EdgCSN/networks/readme.md

-This fold contains the fused networks used in the study.
+This folder contains the fused networks used in the study.